 The hippocampus assists humans to process and retrieve two forms of memory.
 They include spatial relationships memories and declarative memories.

 Spatial relationship memories comprise of routes and pathways.
 For instance, you use spatial memory while driving in a city to learn a route.
-Spatial memory is stored in the right side of the hippocampus.
+Spatial memory is stored on the right side of the hippocampus.

 Declarative memories relate to events and facts.
 Examples include how you memorize the lyrics of a song.